vashishtriju/angular2-seed-spike/readme.md

 Type npm start

-If you gulp related errors run the following sudo npm install -g --save-dev gulp gulp-sass
+If you get gulp related errors run the following sudo npm install -g --save-dev gulp gulp-sass

 This will add packages globally.